Sometimes conventional loans aren’t the best option for a small business.

 When sales are booming and you need every penny to bolster your inventory and buy more equipment, a working capital loan’s recurring payments can cut into cash flow, stunting growth.

-What Is a Payment-in-Kind Loan?
+What Is a PIK Loan?

 Payment can be in the form of stock options, stock warrants or additional securities that allow investors to share in the future success of the company.

-How Does a PIK Loan Work?
+How a PIK Loan Works

-With PIK loans, the borrower does not make any cash payments of principal or interest between the drawdown date and the maturation date.
-Usually calculated on a compounding schedule, interest accrues and is either added to the principal balance of the loan or “paid” by the issuance of new securities.
+With PIK loans, the borrower doesn’t make any cash payments of principal or interest between the drawdown date and the maturation date.
+Usually calculated on a compounding schedule, paid-in-kind interest accrues and is either added to the principal balance of the loan or paid by the issuance of new securities.

 The Cost of In-Kind Payment Agreements

-What are the Different Types of PIK Loan?
+The Different Types of PIK Loan

-True Payment-in-Kind Loan
+1. True PIK Loan

-This could be the result of payment restrictions imposed on the company by senior debt covenants that prohibit cash payments on the PIK loan.
+This could be the result of payment restrictions imposed on the company by senior debt covenants that prohibit cash payments on the PIK loan, for example.
 If the borrower is unable to meet these restrictions, interest payments on the PIK loan are made with other securities per the agreement.

-While most PIK loans fall into these categories, it should be noted that PIKs are flexible and can be modified to meet a borrower’s specific needs.
+While most PIK loans fall into these 3 categories, it should be noted that PIKs are flexible and can be modified to meet a borrower’s specific needs.